 You can handle all the accounting functions yourself.
 After all, isn't that what QuickBooks is for?

 The truth is, there may be more effective ways to handle this crucial aspect of your business.
 In other words: It might be time to hire an accountant.

-Many small businesses may balk at the expense of hiring an accountant, but the investment can actually save money for your business and, in the end, pay for itself.
+Many small businesses may balk at the expense of hiring an accounting professional, but the investment can actually save money for your business and, in the end, pay for itself.

 How can accounting professionals help your small business?

 When you hire skilled accounting professionals, you create some insurance against ineffective or even faulty financial management.
 For each stage of development your small business is in, the right accountant can be a lifesaver.

 When a business is in the startup phase, an accountant can:

 - Advise on what type of company to form (such as an LLC, C corporation or S corporation)

 - Guide the financial section of your business plan